adaltas/node-nikita/src/system/execute/index.coffee.md

           , 1
       @next (err1, status) ->
         @system.remove
-          if: not options.dirty && options.target
+          if: not options.dirty and options.target
           target: options.target
           always: true # todo, need to create this option (run even on error)
         @next (err2) ->